The Kananesgi Basket and Carving Festival Celebrates Cherokee Artists10.29.2019

 The Kananesgi Basket Festival is the third and final Kananesgi art festival produced this year by Tonya and Tara McCoy from the Ray Kinsland Leadership Institute and Hope Huskey from the Sequoyah Fund.
 These events, all free and open to the public, were made possible by a grant from the Cherokee Preservation Foundation, to help build the market for Cherokee artists, and grow the Cherokee arts economy.

-To help fund future Kananesgi art events, T-shirts will be available for purchase at the Kananesgi Basket Festival for $25 each.
+To help fund future Kananesgi art events, T-shirts and aprons will be available for purchase at the Kananesgi Basket Festival, as well as ribbon featuring the 7 Clans, from the Kanaesgi Fashion Show.
 The North American Indian Women’s Association (NAIWA) will also be on hand selling their delicious signature plates of Cherokee food.

 Qualla Arts and Crafts Mutual, Inc.